 To meet growing computation and storage demands of researchers the University has committed to investing in a High Performance Computing (HPC) infrastructure and related support services.
 In February of 2015, our HPC cluster was upgraded to over 420 cores, 7 TB RAM, and 100 TB of storage, with InfiniBand connectivity.
 This system is available to all University researchers and graduate students.
 Additional HPC clusters of varying capacity are also prevalent on campus at departmental or individual researcher levels.

 In 2016 a campus HPC Plan was adopted after review by the HPC committee, composed of researchers from across the campus.
-Implementation began in June, 2016.
-The resource access component of this plan includes three levels of activity: local, community condominium, and off premise.
+Implementation began in June 2016.
+The resource access component of this plan includes three levels of activity: local, community condominium, and off-premise.
 Local activities are those computing resources with a strong need to remain distributed at local points of research activity.
-The community condominium is the centrally located and managed HPC cluster for use by the entire University cam pus.
-Off - pre mise activity facilitates access to compute resources at other institutions or cloud based services to meet needs not addressed through the campus infrastructure.
-The community condominium’s business plan is based on a shared ownership and cost model with three tier ed option s for access:
+The community condominium is the centrally located and managed HPC cluster for use by the entire University campus.
+Off-premise activity facilitates access to computer resources at other institutions or cloud-based services to meet needs not addressed through the campus infrastructure.
+The community condominium’s business plan is based on a shared ownership and cost model with three-tiered option s for access:

 - Shared ownership of the system